Codecademy/docs/content/css/concepts/typography/terms/font/font.md

   - "paths/full-stack-engineer-career-path"
 ---

-Shorthand property that sets different properties for an elements font in a single declaration.
+The `font` property is a shorthand property that sets different properties for an elements font in a single declaration.

 ## Syntax